Social Work Practice Sequence

 Fulfills: SSW Core Course

-Builds upon the academic and clinical foundations of the introductory practice course and the first year field placement and develops more intensively and precisely the biopsychosocial framework for assessment and intervention.
+Builds upon the academic and clinical foundations of the introductory practice course and the first year practicum and develops more intensively and precisely the biopsychosocial framework for assessment and intervention.
 Students will learn to assess clients' functioning using a psychodynamic developmental model, descriptive diagnosis and social theories which explore the fit between person and environment.
 The course will focus primarily on clinical interventions with individual adult and adolescent clients.
 Students will examine the practice implications of different theoretical frameworks with particular attention to the usefulness of these theoretical and practice models with populations at risk.
 In addition, critical aspects of the therapeutic relationship which promote growth and change, the application of social work values and evaluation of practice are areas of focus.
 Ten week course.
 Two quarter-hours each term.

 Summer 2 - SSW